camunda/camunda-docs-manual/content/reference/bpmn20/events/start-events.md

 Start events define where a Process or Sub Process starts.

-The process engine supports differnet types of start events:
+The process engine supports different types of start events:

 * [Blank]({{< relref "reference/bpmn20/events/none-events.md" >}})
 * [Timer]({{< relref "reference/bpmn20/events/timer-events.md" >}})
 * [Message]({{< relref "reference/bpmn20/events/message-events.md" >}})
 * [Signal]({{< relref "reference/bpmn20/events/signal-events.md" >}})

 The engine requires at least one start event to instantiate a process.
-There can a maximum of one blank or timer start event per process definition.
+There can be a maximum of one blank or timer start event per process definition.
 There can be multiple message or signal start events.

 # Asynchronous Instantiation